 Are you familiar with the new LinkedIn content program, LinkedIn INfluencer?
-LinkedIn has identified high level thought leaders (including President Barack Obama, Richard Branson, and Tony Robbins to name a few) to contribute original content in the form of blog posts (or short essays) to the professional social network of over 200 million members.
+It’s the content publishing platform on LinkedIn that has been reserved for influential people, including the likes of President Barack Obama, Richard Branson, and Tony Robbins to name a few.
+These influencers are contributing their original thought leadership content in the form of blog posts (or short essays) to LinkedIn as it continues to evolve into a content-rich social platform.

 Build Influence by Learning from LinkedIn Influencers